BMC yet to take action aganist illegal mobile towers

-More than a month after it drafted a stricter policy on installation of mobile towers, civic body is yet to get the state's approval on the same; meanwhile, a list on the BMC website has declared 3,618 towers in the city illegal
+More than a month after it drafted a stricter policy on curbing installation of illegal mobile towers, civic body is yet to get the state's approval on the same

 The civic body is yet to take tangible action on its mobile tower policy.
 It’s been a month since the Brihanmumbai Municipal Corporation drafted a policy to keep a check on mobile towers in the city (it was done in November), especially on residential buildings, and near schools and hospitals.

 Activists have been very vocal about the alleged health effects these towers have on the city.
 Hence, last week the BMC released a list of mobile towers in the city that were legal of the 4,776 towers, 3,618 are illegal (See box for examples of three such buildings) and 1,158 are legal.
 This means a shocking 75 per cent of the towers are unauthorised.
 The illegal towers are the ones the BMC never gave permissions to be installed.
 According to the rules, these towers have to be pulled down.

 According to the policy draft (copy available with MiD DAY), mobile towers cannot be placed within 100 metres of hospitals and educational institutions.
 The consent of the residents of the top floor also have to be taken and 70 per cent of the residents of the society have to give their consent to the tower before it being installed.